JLESC/jlesc.github.io/_projects/fpga_project.md

 The team is submitting a proposal to DOE on this topic.
 The team has also been making significant effort to develop a community about reconfigurable high-performance computing.
 We have successfully identified major players in this field and planning upcoming workloads co-held with major FPGA conferences.

+* A paper at Smokey Mountain Conference 2021 on hardware co-design methodology {% citi yoshii2021hardware --file jlesc.bib %}
+* A paper at IEEE ASAP 2021 on virtualization of networks of FPGA clusters  {% citi ueno2021virtual --file jlesc.bib %}

 {% bibliography --cited --file jlesc.bib %}